sanghyun-son/EDSR-PyTorch/README.md

 * Jan 16, 2018
   * Memory efficient forward function is implemented.
   * Add --chop_forward argument to your script to enable it.
   * Basically, this function first split a large image to small patches.
 Those images are merged after super-resolution.
-I checked that this function works well with 12GB memory, 4000 x 2000 input image in scale 4.
+I checked this function with 12GB memory, 4000 x 2000 input image in scale 4.
 (Therefore, the output will be 16000 x 8000.)

+* Feb 21, 2018
+  * Fixed the problem when loading pre-trained multi-gpu model.
+  * Added pre-trained scale 2 baseline model.
+  * This code now only saves the best-performing model by default.
+For MDSR, 'the best' can be ambiguous.
+Use --save_models argument to save all the intermediate models.
+  * PyTorch 0.3.1 changed their implementation of DataLoader function.
+Therefore, I also changed my implementation of MSDataLoader.
+You can find it on feature/dataloader branch.

 ## Dependencies
 * Python (Tested with 3.6)